What if you had a dish that tasted like the classic crème brûlée but with just 3.7 net carbs?

 I consider this dessert to be one of the most romantic ones out there.
-Might be because it takes me back to the approaching summer evening in France and the dinner with candles.
-Hopefully, you can conjure up the same image.
-Why not help yourself with a nice glass of French wine?
+It might be because it takes me back to the approaching summer evening in France and the dinner with candles.

 - Preheat the oven to 320°F (160°C).
 Place 6 baking dishes in a large roasting pan.
 Bring a pot of water to a boil.

-- In a medium saucepan, combine cream and 3 tbsp of erythritol.
+- In a medium saucepan, combine cream and 3 tablespoon of erythritol.

 - Split vanilla bean lengthwise.
 Scrape its seeds into the saucepan, then add the pod.
 Heat gently on medium temperature just until the mixture starts to bubble a little (around 7 minutes).